-On page 3C-98 (3C.7.2 Distribution of Hourly O3 Concentrations) of the draft PA (EPA, 2019), the Agency has updated its 2014 modeling analyses.
+On page 3C-98 (3C.7.2 Distribution of Hourly O_3 Concentrations) of the draft PA (EPA, 2019b), the Agency has updated its 2014 modeling analyses.
 Its current conclusions are similar to the conclusions reached in the 2014 PA (EPA, 2014a) earlier document.
-Figures 3C-67 (page 3C-100) through Figure 3C-74 (page 3C-107) display diurnal boxplots of hourly O3 concentrations for 2015-2017 at monitor locations in each urban area.
+Figures 3-3 to 3-10 (reproduced from Figs. 3C-67, page 3C-100 through Figure 3C-74, page 3C-107) display diurnal boxplots of hourly O_3 concentrations for 2015-2017 at monitor locations in each urban area.
 For each hour of the day, the rectangular box represents the 25th and 75th percentiles of the distribution, with a solid line representing the median of the distribution through the center.
 Each box has "whiskers" which extend up to 1.5 times the interquartile range (i.e., the 75th percentile minus the 25th percentile) from the box, and dots which represent outlier values.
-Black boxplots represent observed hourly O3 concentrations, while blue boxplots represent hourly O3 concentrations adjusted for the 75 ppb scenario, and green boxplots represent hourly O3 concentrations adjusted for the 65 ppb scenario.
+Black boxplots represent observed hourly O_3 concentrations, while blue boxplots represent hourly O_3 concentrations adjusted to meet the current standard of 70 ppb.
+Red boxplots represent hourly O_3 concentrations adjusted for the 75 ppb scenario, and green boxplots represent hourly O_3 concentrations adjusted for the 65 ppb scenario.

 Eight cities were highlighted in the Agency's modeling analyses (Atlanta, Boston, Dallas, Detroit, Philadelphia, Phoenix, Sacramento, and St. Louis).
-Ambient hourly O3 monitoring data for years 2015 through 2017 in each of the eight urban study areas was adjusted using a modelbased adjustment approach to create three different air quality scenarios.
+Ambient hourly O3 monitoring data for years 2015 through 2017 in each of the eight urban study areas were adjusted using a modelbased adjustment approach to create three different air quality scenarios.
 These scenarios included conditions that just meet the current O3 standard (design value of 70 ppb), as well as conditions that just meet two alternative standards (design values of 75 ppb and 65 ppb).
-The figures below illustrate in the draft Policy Assessment document (EPA, 2019b) the shifting of the hourly average concentrations that result in the compression of the distribution as emissions are reduced to attain the three scenarios listed above.
+The figures below (Figs. 3-3 to 3-10) reproduced from the draft Policy Assessment document (EPA, 2019b) illustrate the shifting of the hourly average concentrations that result in the compression of the distribution as emissions are reduced to attain the three scenarios listed above.
 The EPA described the compression of the distribution of hourly average concentrations (high-end shifting downward and the low-end shifting toward the middle) in the modeling results in the draft PA (page 3C-98) as follows:

-The hourly plots show similar patterns in most of the urban areas. $O_3$ concentrations during daytime hours decrease from observed values (black) to values adjusted to meet the current standard of 70 ppb (blue)

-and decrease further under the alternative scenario of 65 ppb (green).
-These daytime decreases are mainly seen on high $O_3$ days represented by outlier dots extending above the box and whiskers.
-Some areas had observed 2015-2017 design values already meeting the alternative scenario of 75 ppb, therefore some plots show increases in $O_3$ concentrations while other areas show decreases in $O_3$ concentrations for the 75 ppb scenario.
+The hourly plots show similar patterns in most of the urban areas.
+O_3 concentrations during daytime hours decrease from observed values (black) to values adjusted to meet the current standard of 70 ppb (blue) and decrease further under the alternative scenario of 65 ppb (green).
+These daytime decreases are mainly seen on high O_3 days represented by outlier dots extending above the box and whiskers.
+Some areas had observed 2015-2017 design values already meeting the alternative scenario of 75 ppb, therefore some plots show increases in O_3 concentrations while other areas show decreases in O_3 concentrations for the 75 ppb scenario.